 TGbd editor: change sbclause 31.2 as follows:

-<TBD>
+(#228)

 TGbd editor: change sbclause 31.2.1 as follows:

-31.2.1 Coexistence with 11p STAs
+31.2.1 Coexistence with Non-NGV STAs (#1, #45, #76)

+In order to enable efficient coexistence policies, the non-NGV PPDUs transmitted by NGV STAs carry an indication that informs the receiving NGV STAs that the transmitter is an NGV STA.
+Such indication is carried in Duration/ID field of MAC header. (#77, #78. #81)

-When an NGV STA transmits an Ack solicited by an individual-addressed Management frame in an 11p PPDU and the Duration field value acquired per Clause 9.2.5.7 (Setting for control response frames) is 0, the
+When an NGV STA transmits an Ack solicited by an individual-addressed Management or QoS Data frame in an non-NGV PPDU and the Duration field value acquired per Clause 9.2.5.7 (Setting for control response frames) is 0, the

 Duration/ID field in the ACK frame shall be set to 2.
-When an NGV STA transmits an individual-addressed QoS Data frame in an 11p PPDU, the Duration field of the QoS Data frame shall be set to the sum of 4 and the value which is calculated per Primary Rate for the Ack frame.
-When an NGV STA transmits a group-addressed frame in 11p PPDU, the Duration/ID field in the group addressed frame shall be set to 6.
+When an NGV STA transmits an individual-addressed Management or QoS Data frame in an non-NGV PPDU, the Duration/ID field of the Management/QoS Data frame shall be set to the sum of 4 and the transmission time of the responding Ack frame as defined in 10.6. (#1,45, 76, 231, 94, 95, 207)

+When an NGV STA transmits a group-addressed frame in non-NGV PPDU, the Duration/ID field in the group addressed frame shall be set to 2.(# 92, 208)

-An NGV STA determines that the transmitter of an OFDM PPDU is an NGV capable STA if one of the following
+(#92)An NGV STA determines that the transmitter of an OFDM PPDU is an NGV capable STA if one of the following